timsee/ArduCor/README.md

 * Random Individual
 * Fade All Colors

-### <a name="saved-colors"></a>Routines with Saved Colors
+### <a name="saved-colors"></a>Routines with the Array Colors

-These routines use the colors saved in memory to execute the routine.
+These routines use the colors saved in an array to execute the routine.
 These routines take a parameter that determines how many colors to use:

-* Saved Glimmer
+* Array Glimmer
-* Saved Random Individual
+* Array Random Individual
-* Saved Random Solid
+* Array Random Solid
-* Saved Fade
+* Array Fade
-* Saved Bars Solid
+* Array Bars Solid
-* Saved Bars Moving
+* Array Bars Moving

 ### <a name="getters-setters"></a>Getters and Setters

 #### Setters

+* setMainColor: takes RGB values.
+Sets the main color used for single color routines.
 * setColor: takes an index and RGB values.
-Sets a color in the "saved colors" array, at the given index.
+Sets a color in the `colors` array, at the given index.
 * setBrightness: sets the brightness between 0 and 100, with 0 being off and 100 being full power.
 * setFadeSpeed: sets the speed parameter that routines that fade utilize, must be set between 1 and 100, with 1 being the slowest possible fade.
 * setBlinkSpeed: Sets how many updates it takes for a routine that switches between solid colors to update.
 Takes a value between 1 and 255, with 1 causing it to change on every frame.